 We are interested in talking to victims of wrongful foreclosures, bait and switch tactics, predatory lending and foreclosures and outright fraud.
 We can’t take every case but have taken cases across the United States.
 While it isn’t easy litigating against big banks, the American jury system remains the great equalizer.
 It is still possible to win.

-Mahany & Ertl – America’s Fraud Lawyers.
+Mahany law – America’s Fraud Lawyers.
 Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and San Francisco, California.
-Legal malpractice services available in many jurisdictions.